gocrane/crane-scheduler/doc/dynamic-scheduler.md

 At the scheduling `Filter` stage, the node will be filtered if the actual usage rate of this node is greater than the threshold of any of the above metrics.
 And at the `Score` stage, the final score is the weighted sum of these metrics' values.

 ### Hot Value
 In the production cluster, scheduling hotspots may occur frequently because the load of the nodes can not increase immediately after the pod is created.
-Therefore, we define an extra metrics named `Hot Value`, which represents the scheduling frequency of the node in the recent past.
+Therefore, we define an extra metrics named `Hot Value`, which represents the scheduling frequency of the node in recent times.
 And the final priority of the node is the final score minus the `Hot Value`.